Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Introduction

 and $\mathcal{F}_{\mathcal{H}_{x,t}(G)}(f)$ provides the $m$-th term of the convergent Dyson perturbative series for the solution to the Schr\"odinger equation \eqref{SchroedingerM} with potential $V$ and initial data $\psi_0$.} \\

 We refer to Theorems \ref{FinalTheoremSchroedinger1}-\ref{teo-cyl-funct}-\ref{Thm: Feynman map with potential} for a more precise discussion of these results.
 We point out that the finite energy assumption restricting the class of admissible cylinder functions $f\colon\mathcal{H}_{x,t}(G)\to\mathbb{C}$ is a natural generalization of the hypothesis considered in the Euclidean setting, \textit{cf.} Remark \ref{Rmk: finite energy assumption}.
-Our result provides the first rigorous construction of infinite dimensional oscillatory integrals on non-Euclidean structures and create a link among different approaches to the problem, such as the analytic continuation of Wiener integrals \cite{Tha1,Tha2} and the time slicing construction \cite{Fuk}, cf. remark \ref{Rmk: comparison with literature}.
-The definition of the functional $\mathcal{F}_{\mathcal{H}_{x,t}(G)}$ relies on two basic ideas such as the theory of oscillatory integrals on infinite dimensional Hilbert spaces and the Cartan development map and takes advantage of the non-commutative harmonic analysis on the Lie group.
-It is worth noting that our approach to the mathematical definition of heuristic Feynman's formula \eqref{feynman} for the solution of Equation \eqref{SchroedingerM} provides an intrinsic construction that does not require the introduction of any correction term, the latter being related to different techniques and peculiar choices of coordinates on the paths space. { Besides, we also show (see Remark \ref{remark-scalar-curvature}) how the scalar curvature still comes into play in our context when alternative measures on the finite dimensional approximations of the paths space are chosen, while the complex correction term $e^{i\hbar k\int_0^t R(\gamma(s))\mathrm{d}s} $ in Eq. \eqref{feynmanM} can still result from a real Jacobian factor. }
+Our result provides the first rigorous construction on non-Euclidean structures of infinite dimensional oscillatory integrals within the theory developed in \cite{AlBr,AlHK77,AlHK77,ELT} and further developed in \cite{AlMa05,AlCaMa}, paving the way for further applications, such as, e.g., the study of the semiclassical asymptotics of the solution of Eq. \eqref{SchroedingerM} in the limit $\hbar\downarrow 0$ via the infinite dimensional version of the stationary phase method developed in \cite{AlHK77,AlBr}.
+Furthermore, it creates a link among different approaches to the problem, such as the analytic continuation of Wiener integrals \cite{Tha1,Tha2} and the time slicing construction \cite{Fuk}, cf. remark \ref{Rmk: comparison with literature}.
+As proposed in \cite{ELT81}, the definition of the functional $\mathcal{F}_{\mathcal{H}_{x,t}(G)}$ relies on two basic ideas such as the theory of oscillatory integrals on infinite dimensional Hilbert spaces and the Cartan development map.
+In particular in our case, the restriction to Lie groups with bi-invariant metrics allows, on the one hand, the derivation of explicit and tractable formulae for the action of the Cartan maps on the space of paths under consideration and, on the other hand, the exploitation of the non-commutative harmonic analysis on the Lie group.
+It is worth noting that our approach to the mathematical definition of heuristic Feynman's formula \eqref{feynman} for the solution of Equation \eqref{SchroedingerM} provides an intrinsic construction that does not require the introduction of any {\em explicit }scalar curvature correction term, thanks to the exploitation of the Cartan map, which encodes the geometry of the underlying manifold.
+Besides, we also show (see Remark \ref{remark-scalar-curvature}) how the scalar curvature still comes into play in our context when alternative measures on the finite dimensional approximations of the path space are chosen.
+In particular, the complex correction term $e^{i\hbar k\int_0^t R(\gamma(s))\mathrm{d}s} $ in Eq. \eqref{feynmanM} can still result from a real Jacobian factor between two different reference measures.

 The paper is organized as follows.
 In Section \ref{Sec: preliminary definitions and results} we set the notation and recall some results on Lie groups and invariant metrics.
 In Section \ref{sez-Fey-M} we provide the definition of Feynman map on the Euclidean space $\bR^d$ and its generalization to a Riemannian manifold $M$.
 In Section \ref{sez-fey-G} we restrict ourselves to the case where $M$ is a compact Lie group $G$ endowed with a bi-invariant metric and provide some explicit formulas for the corresponding Feynman map, proving that it can be regarded as a linear functional satisfying condition \eqref{funz-cyl} on a suitable class of cylinder functions.
 Finally in Section \ref{sez-Schr-V} we consider Equation \eqref{SchroedingerM} with $V\neq 0$ and provide a perturbative solution.